t3rm1n4l/std-stream-dump/README.md

     # View captured data files
     $ ls /tmp/target_binary_name*

-Copy std-stream-capture's binary `out` to the target binary location.
+Copy std-stream-dump's binary `out` to the target binary location.
 Copy actual target binary to a auxilary location and set environment variable BIN_PATH to auxilary directory location.
 Execute the proxy binary program.
 You can find the data dump for stdin, stdout, stderr and arguments at